-(4) In case the registered trade union is member of a federation, the name of the federation shall be given in the annual statement.
+(5) In case the registered federation is member of a confederation the name of the federation shall be given in the annual statement.

-24. Collective bargaining agent.- (1) Where there is only one registered trade union in an establishment or a group of establishments, that trade union shall if it has as its members not less than one-third of the total number of workmen employed in such establishment or group of establishments, upon an application made in this behalf be certified by the Registrar in the prescribed manner to be the collective bargaining agent for such establishment or group.
+24. (1) ~~ Where there is only one registered trade union in an establishment or a group of establishments, that trade union shall if it has as its members not less than one-third of the total number of workmen employed in such establishment or group of establishments or industry upon an application made in this behalf be certified by the Registrar in the prescribed manner to be the collective bargaining agent for such establishment or group of establishments, or industry.

-(2) Where there are more registered trade unions than one in an establishment or a group of establishments, the Registrar shall upon an application made in this behalf by one-fifth of the total number of workmen employed in such establishment or group of establishments or by the employer or the Government, hold within fifteen days from the making of the application, a secret ballot to determine as to which one of such trade unions shall be the collective bargaining agent for the establishment or group:
+(2) Where there are more registered trade unions than one in an establishment or a group of establishments or industry, the Registrar shall upon an application made in this behalf by one-fifth of the total number of workmen employed in such establishment or group of establishments or industry or by the employer or the Government, hold within fifteen days from the making of the application, a secret ballot to determine as to which one of such trade unions shall be the collective bargaining agent for the establishment or group of establishments or industry.